 This hierarchy would be used to manage waste at the Project.
 If waste must be disposed of, Whitehaven WS would do so in a way that prevents or minimises adverse effects on environmental values.

-The potential impacts caused by waste streams generated by the Project and proposed mitigation measures are assessed in Section 4.15 of the Draft EIS.
+The potential impacts caused by waste streams generated by the Project and proposed mitigation measures are assessed in Section 4.15.

 2.9 ENVIRONMENTALLY RELEVANT ACTIVITIES AND NOTIFIABLE ACTIVITIES